ora0600/confluent-new-cdc-connector/no_data_in_topic_error_in_tracefile.md

 Restart again, maybe I was to fast with Connector Restart.
 Now, it is running.

 And yes, this was reason.
-Before creating a new outbound, create the DD.
+Before creating a new outbound, you could run `DBMS_CAPTURE_ADM.BUILD` to build a dictionary.